sparkfun/SparkFun_GNSSDO/docs/hardware_overview.md

 	* Holding the ++"LOG"++ button for more than 5 seconds *(> 5s)* and then releasing it, will force the board to:
 		* Unmount the SD card if it was mounted
 		* Mount the SD card if it was unmounted
+	* The SD card must be mounted to allow data logging by the mosaic-T
+	* When the SD card is unmounted, it is accessible as a mass storage device via the CONFIG MOSAIC USB-C interface
+		* Files can be read and written over USB while the SD card is unmounted
+	* You can enter the commands using the `Admin \ Expert Console` to:
+		* Change what happens when the disk is full
+		* Change how the files are named
+		* Change the mounting / unmounting of the disk
+	* Consult section 3.2.20 of the [Firmware Reference Guide](https://www.septentrio.com/en/products/gnss-receivers/gnss-receiver-modules/mosaic-t#resources) for more details

 	!!! tip "Instructional Video"
 		:material-youtube: [How to log data to the SD card of the Septentrio mosaic receiver module](https://youtu.be/Y9tvOebnoxk)